arimotearipo/mongodb-replica-experiment/README.md

 The three node replica set serves as a redundancy.

-Writing to the database will fail if only one secondary node remains running.
-However, reading will still be available.
+Reading from the database and writing to the database should work just fine even if both secondary nodes are down or just one secondary node is down.

+However, if only one secondary node is available, only reading from the database will work and writing will fail.
+By default, reading would also fail, but this is prevented by the `readPreference: 'secondaryPreferred'` configuration when calling `mongoose.connect()` (refer app.js file line 19).

 **Requirements**
 -